 Account – Theme Options #

-In this area of your theme option you will be able to completely edit the WordPress account pages template, add your style for your login, register and reset WordPress pages following the Beyond theme documentation.
+In this area of your theme option, you can edit the WordPress account pages template completely, add your style for your login and register, and reset WordPress pages following the Beyond WordPress theme documentation, guide & tutorial.

 WooCommerce – Theme Options #